 - The ergonomic workstation: it is adaptable in width and height, with the possibility of adding tables and accessories.
 It allows for great modularity and space saving with its shelves, racks and beaker trays for example.

 - The ergonomic motorized workstation.
 The height of this workstation can be adjusted via motors that raise the work surface, for optimum ergonomics at your order-picking station.

 2. Transport costs.

-The main role of the logistics manager is to reduce transport costs as much as possible and to optimise them.
+The main role of the logistics manager is to reduce transport costs as much as possible and to optimize them.

-To optimise your transport budget you can: reduce the weight of the packaging, avoid overloading with the right volume of cardboard.
+To optimize your transport budget you can: reduce the weight of the packaging, avoid overloading with the right volume of cardboard.
 This is why it is preferable to opt for tailor-made cardboard boxes.

 Tailor-made boxes can be your best way to reduce costs, especially when you sell a single product or products of similar sizes.

 Broken, damaged goods and damaged parcels are major problems faced by sellers and carriers.